Let’s start things off with a quick review of the basics.

-On the other hand, when you are closing a buy trade, you are selling to the market buyers.
-So you’ll sell at the bid price, which is the price that someone is willing to pay at a particular moment.
+On the other hand, when you are closing a long trade, you are selling to the market buyers.
+So you’ll sell at the Bid price, which is the price that someone is willing to pay at a particular moment.

 So, why is the spread important?

 Every time that you open a trade, the trade opens with negative profit.
 That negative profit is equivalent to the spread value at that moment.

 For your trade to enter into profit territory, the price must move in your trade direction at a distance that is equal to the spread.
 Only after that, you start to get a profit.